 Eminent Domain and Inverse Condemnation

-What if the government is regulating your property without actually physically taking it and it has become so burdensome that your property is no longer has any economical use?
-Or what if the government has taken your property but has failed to pay your just compensation?
-Or failed to pay you compensation at all?
+What if the government is regulating your property without physically taking it?
+What if it has become so burdensome that your property no longer has any economical use?
+What if the government has taken your property but has failed to pay your just compensation?
+What if that government has failed to pay you compensation at all?

-At Ogden Law Firm, PC, we have held clients with deal with inverse condemnation proceedings.
-We have helped them negotiate fair market value for the property that was taken from them by the government.
+At Ogden Law Firm, PC, we have help clients deal with inverse condemnation proceedings.
+We assist them in negotiating fair market value for the property that the government has taken from them.
 If you need an experienced attorney to handle your case, contact us today.